denysdenysenko/ukad-git-workshop/README.md

 git remote add second-origin https://github.com/denysdenysenko/mess-up-with-git-second-origin.git git remote -v
 ```
-* If you open your new remote server on GitHup you'd see it's empty.
+* If you open your new remote server on GitHub you'd see it's empty.
 Let's push some work there:
 ```
 git checkout master
 git push second-origin
 ```
 * If you open your new remote repository now you'd see that it contains exactly the same commit as the initial origin has.
 Content and ids or commits will also match.
 * Let's now check how we can see if certain commit has got into a specific remote.
 Execute `git log` and review branch names list in parentheses:
  - _HEAD ->  master_ - my current local branch with current position on this commit;
  - _origin/master_ - same commit identified as branch tip in origin;
  - _second-origin/master_ - same commit identified as branch tip in second origin;
  - _origin/HEAD_ - commit identified as current in origin.

 * Now let's push our branch _<your-prefix>/rebase-b_ to first origin, remove it locally, then pull it back and push to a second-origin.
 Execute steps one at a time to follow along:
 ```